 I moved to the University of St Andrews in 2001 as a teaching fellow in the School of Biology and was promoted to senior lecturer (education-focussed) in 2008.
 I worked in the School of Biology for almost 10 years, and held a number of positions during that time, including Advisor of Studies, Disabilities Coordinator and Director of Teaching.
 During this time, I became interested in biomedical ethics, an interest which I developed further during my time at the Ethox Centre, University of Oxford and at the University of London.
 I joined the School of Medicine in February 2011.

-I am interested in the ethical issues raised by advances in medicine, particularly those involving reproductive technologies and those surrounding children and health care.
-For example, following on from my work on paediatric anti-depressant use, I was involved in research on the optimisation of care of children with severe cerebral palsy, and the evaulation of their transition into adult services.
+I am interested in the ethical issues raised by developments in medicine and healthcare, which can cover a wide range of areas.
+For example, following on from my work on paediatric anti-depressant use, I was involved in research on the optimisation of care of children with cerebral palsy, and the evaulation of their transition into adult services.
 In summer 2011 I worked at the WHO headquarters in Geneva on the Adverse Childhood Experience (ACE) international questionnaire, which is a part of a multi-partner project exploring the effects of child maltreatment on long term chronic health and health risk behaviours.
 This past summer I supervised a project on decision-making in end-of-life care, working closely with Edinburgh Cancer Centre.
 I'm now based in the Division of Infection and Global Health in the School and have been working with colleagues in global health to look at ethics and regulation of research.
 One of our current projects, funded by EDCTP and working with partners in Africa, aims to build research ethics review capacity in Tanzania.
 To add into the mix, I also co-supervise a PhD student from Art History who is exploring ethical issues around medical museums (https://www.st-andrews.ac.uk/arthistory/current/pg/researchstudentprofiles/)

-My interest in research ethics & governance, an area which ties in with my roles as a member of University Court, Convenor of the School Ethics Committee, and my position on UTREC.
+My interest in research ethics & governance, ties in with my roles as a member of University Court, Convenor of the School Ethics Committee, and my position on UTREC & AWEC.